browninaz/mainwp-report-templates/README.md

 The markup and styles for templates 1 and 2 respectively belong to Joshua Vandercar at Typewheel (https://typewheel.xyz/).
 This markup can be applied to the MainWP Reports body as is (not directly to the Pro Reports templates).
 Thank you Joshua for posting what you have created, and for helping me with the direction needed to create personalized MainWP report templates.

 The plw-es-bus-no-post template is sent to our clients that subscribed to the essential maintenance package and are not having us create blog posts.
-This template is currently being used, but the code needs to be cleaned up and some additional styling needs done (i.e.- padding, margins, etc.)
+This template is currently being used, but the code needs to be cleaned up and some additional styling needs done (i.e.- padding, margins, spaghetti code, etc.)

 The plw-es-bus-w-post template is sent to our clients that have subscribed to the essential maintenance package and are having us create blog posts and managing comments.
 This template,too, needs to be polished up a bit.